rubengrandia/free_gait_trajectory_optimization/README.md

 - [free_gait](https://github.com/rubengrandia/free_gait) | dev/trajectory_optimization

 Note:
-For the [rbdl](https://bitbucket.org/leggedrobotics/rbdl) I had to "make install" into /opt/ros/kinetic
+For the [rbdl](https://bitbucket.org/leggedrobotics/rbdl) I had to "make install" into /opt/ros/kinetic.
+There was probably some issues with overlaying the any_rbdl that was installed by the ANYmal debian package via apt-get .

 TO:
 - [c_dynamic_systems](https://bitbucket.org/adrlab/c_dynamical_systems) | free_gait_dev